-Volume 52, Issue 5: January 16, 2026
+Volume 52, Issue 8: February 6, 2026

 Electric Vehicle Registration Fees (Support)

 SB 804 (Truenow) establishes an additional annual registration fee for electric vehicles and directs the Department of Highway Safety and Motor Vehicles to collect the fee and deposit the revenue into the State Transportation Trust Fund.
 The bill defines "battery electric vehicle" as a motor vehicle powered solely by an electric motor drawing current from rechargeable batteries and not equipped with an internal combustion engine.
 The bill requires the owner of a battery electric vehicle registered in this state to pay a \$250 annual fee, collected at the time of initial registration and each renewal, in addition to existing license taxes and fees.
 All fees collected under this provision must be used for the planning, construction, maintenance, and repair of public roads and transportation infrastructure.
 (Singer)

 Golf Cart Crossings (Monitor)

-HB 519 (Yeager) permits the operation of a golf cart for the purpose of crossing a highway of five lanes or more upon a golf cart crossing at a signalizing intersection under certain conditions.
+CS/HB 519 (Yeager) permits the operation of a golf cart for the purpose of crossing a highway of five lanes or more upon a golf cart crossing at a signalized intersection under certain conditions.
 The bill requires counties and municipalities in which the golf cart crossing is located to post appropriate signs at the signalized intersection to indicate that operation of a golf cart is allowed at the crossing.
 The bill also requires that individuals operating a golf cart under such circumstances must obtain a permit from the county or municipality in which the golf cart crossing is located.
-(Singer)

-Transportation (Oppose)

-HB 1233 (Griffitts) and SB 1220 (Massullo) are broad transportation policy bills that address emerging mobility technologies, drone delivery services, port and airport planning, and the authority of the Department of Transportation (FDOT).
-While the bills overlap substantially in their treatment of personal delivery devices, mobile
+CS/HB 519 was amended to allow the operation of a golf cart for the purpose of crossing a street or highway within a crosswalk at a signalized intersection, provided the intersection is located entirely within the boundaries of a single local government.
+The bill authorizes golf cart crossings only where a local government has designated the roadway for golf cart operation, approved golf cart use at the crosswalk, and posted appropriate signage.
+CS/HB 519 also removes the requirement

 LEGISLATIVE BILL SUMMARIES

 Florida League of Cities

-Volume 52, Issue 5: January 16, 2026 carriers, and drone delivery services, each bill contains distinct provisions with differing municipal implications.
+Volume 52, Issue 8: February 6, 2026 for counties and municipalities to post signage and eliminates the requirement that individuals operating a golf cart under these circumstances obtain a permit.
+(Singer) Transportation (Oppose) CS/HB 1233 (Griffitts) and CS/SB 1220 (Massullo) are broad transportation policy bills that address emerging mobility technologies, drone delivery services, port and airport planning, and the authority of the Department of Transportation (FDOT).
+While the bills overlap substantially in their treatment of personal delivery devices, mobile carriers, and drone delivery services, each bill contains distinct provisions with differing municipal implications.
 The bills revise statutory definitions and authorize personal delivery devices and mobile carriers to operate on sidewalks, crosswalks, bicycle lanes, bicycle paths, and certain roadway shoulders, while prohibiting operation on limited-access facilities and the Florida Shared-Use Nonmotorized Trail Network.
 Municipalities retain authority to regulate safe operation, but may need to review local ordinances, pedestrian and bicycle safety policies, and enforcement practices for consistency with revised state standards.
 The bills also preempt local governments from denying permits, business tax receipts, or land-use approvals for drone delivery services on commercial property based on drone port location, while allowing enforcement of generally applicable zoning standards and clarifying that drone delivery facilities do not reduce minimum parking requirements.
-HB 1233 includes additional provisions with broader local government implications.
-The bill repeals statutes authorizing digital proof of driver's licenses and electronic insurance verification, which may affect municipal law enforcement practices.
-It expands FDOT's authority to require local governments to submit certain federal transportation grant applications for state review before submission, potentially adding a coordination step for municipalities pursuing federal funding.
-HB 1233 also establishes state policy and disclosure requirements related to the consideration of specified nonpecuniary factors, including environmental justice and climate-related considerations, in taxpayer-funded transportation project development, which may affect how municipalities document or publish transportation projects subject to federal requirements.
-Page 117 of 132 Bills are in alphabetical order by subject area Text highlighted in yellow indicate recent revisions made to a bill LEGISLATIVE BILL SUMMARIES Florida League of Cities
+CS/HB 1233 includes additional provisions with broader local government implications.
+It expands FDOT's authority to require local governments to submit certain federal transportation grant applications for state review before submission, LEGISLATIVE BILL SUMMARIES Florida League of Cities